mattermost/mattermost-integration-gitlab/README.md

 ### Linux/Ubuntu 14.04 Web Server Install

-The following procedure shows how to install this project on a Linux-based web server.
+The following procedure shows how to install this project on a Linux web server running Ubuntu 14.04.
 The following instructions work behind a firewall so long as the web server has access to your GitLab and Mattermost instances.

 To install this project using a Linux-based web server, you will need:

 1. A Linux/Ubuntu 14.04 web server supporting Python 2.7 or a compatible version.
+Other compatible operating systems and Python versions should also work.

 Here's how to start: